CanelaSoftware/cassiaDB_docs/docs/ImportCSV.md

 ---
 Updated 2020/03/10
 ## Summary
-This function imports a complete table to a local or cloud database.
-The requirements are that the table and schema (keys) must have been previously created.
+This function imports CSV data to a local or cloud database.
+The table and schema (keys) must have been previously created.
 The header line in the CSV file must be the first line.
-The function will accept only comma-delimited data.
-Though, the header will support comma, semicolon, and tabs.
+The CSV header may be delimited by commas, semicolons, or tabs.
+The body of the CSV data must be delimited by commas.

 ## Inputs
 * **pTable** *(String)* - The name or tableID of the specified table.